adamfowleruk/mljs/planning.md

   - draggable position after initial render
   - Pick a library - d3.js OR keylines OR other
  - Widgets: Time series Bar chart for bucketed time by date, value y series, on its own across bottom of screen
- - Widgets: HighCharts
-  - Update to use latest highcharts library
-  - Regression testing of highcharts library
-  - Support multiple series
  - Widgets: Workplace
   - Support chaining updates from one search context to another
    - support prevention of circular updates via stack (array) mechanism
+  - BUG selection html control for registering widgets with context allows highlighting of none or all only
+  - BUG HTML generation in new layouts (column there, no drop zone!) - looks like issue with workplaceadmin rendering
  - TEST Core: datacontext
   - DONE basic context creation
   - TEST identity information joining
   - TEST support multiple configurable sources in Workplace
  - Widgets: HighCharts rework
-  - Support for Data Context
+  - TEST Support for Data Context
-  - specification of which fields used for series name, category X, value Y axis
+  - TEST specification of which fields used for series name (In DC), category X (In DC), value Y axis (from valueSource)
   - DEFERRED support for multi axes and value Y axes
   - DEFERRED extra chart types support
   - WAIT JM Use latest highcharts code
   - WAIT JM confirm license for latest highcharts code
+  - TEST JW support co-occurence with aggregates calculated on server
+  - TEST via DC only - Support multiple series
+  - Update to use latest highcharts library
+  - Regression testing of highcharts library
- - Widgets: Kratu rework
+ - TEST Widgets: Kratu rework
-  - Support for Data Context
+  - TEST Support for Data Context
  - Widgets: OpenLayers rework
   - TEST Support for Data Context
   - Specification of field values linked to pins
   - field linked to summary content
   - TEST highlighted document uri field
   - TEST marker drawing working via configuration
+  - Upgrade map to OpenLayers version 3
- - BL
+ - IN PROGRESS BL
   - Widgets: OpenLayers shows image thumbnail as marker
   - Widgets: semantic widget configuraton from owl
   - DONE Widgets: document properties widget - get folksonomies working